 The loupe may look familiar: it’s very similar to those used in iPhoto and Aperture (bonus tip: iPhoto for iOS has one, too.
 Just press two fingers close together on a photo and wait.
 It even has cool sound effects, and you can zoom by rotating your fingers).

-I don’t think anyone is going to realize just what a ten-inch Retina Display looks like until they see one in the flesh, but this neat little gimmick by Apple at least gives us a clue.
+I don’t think anyone is going to realize just what a 10-inch Retina display looks like until they see one in the flesh, but this neat little gimmick by Apple at least gives us a clue.

 [Via Dan Frakes/Twitter].